Static ReadonlyACTIONStatic constant (enum pattern) for log event types. Note: enum can't be defined inside a class, so we use a constant object.

 Determines if the script should continue or abort.

 i.e. aborts the Script.
-If the action is LoggerImpl.ACTION.CONTINUE
+If the action is LoggerImpl.ACTION.CONTINUE, the

 The singleton Logger instance.